-- 1. Work is based on Frame of Reference, the way the individual constructs her world cognitively and social-emotionally, -- thus only indirectly on her competences and psychological balance (capacity). - 2.
-Perception and learning cannot be equated with adult development but are rather determined by the latter. - 3.
-Learning, as distinct from adult development, is open to coaching and teaching interventions to the extent that there exists a developmental potential that interventions can tap. - Learning and change of behavior may or may not translate into an adult developmental shift; they may equally simply reinforce a present developmental state (including arrest and delay). - 5.
+Work is based on Frame of Reference, the way the individual constructs her world cognitively and social-emotionally, - thus only indirectly on her competences and psychological balance (capacity).

+- 2. Perception and learning cannot be equated with adult development but are rather determined by the latter. - 3.
+Learning, as distinct from adult development, is open to coaching and teaching interventions to the extent that there exists a developmental potential that interventions can tap. - 4.
+Learning and change of behaviour may or may not translate into an adult developmental shift; they may equally simply reinforce a present developmental state (including arrest and delay). - 5.
 Work capacity acts as a filter that determines how far current potential can be known and emergent potential recognized by the individual. - 6.
-Lack of psychological balance (capacity) may hinder potential from taking full effect, not only currently, but into the future (as far as emergent potential is concerned). - The identification of an individual's psychological profile with her developmental profile amounts to a reduction of developmental teleology to behavioural dynamics, something CDF is designed to avoid by clearly separating the two.
+Lack of psychological balance (capacity) may hinder potential from taking full effect, not only currently, but into the future (as far as emergent potential is concerned).